 The medal was created in conjunction with the 40th anniversary of the Arizona Project, an effort led by IRE to finish the work of Don Bolles, an Arizona Republic investigative reporter who was killed in 1976 by a car bomb.

 Bolles’ death came a few days before the first national IRE conference in Indianapolis, where the veteran reporter had been scheduled to speak on a panel.
 At the time, Bolles had been investigating allegations of land fraud involving prominent politicians and individuals with ties to organized crime.

 After his murder, nearly 40 journalists from across the country descended on Arizona to complete his investigation.
 News organizations across the country published their findings.
 Their message: Even if you kill a reporter, you can’t kill the story.

-- You will be asked to provide your name, affiliation and contact information, as well as details about the nominee: A link(s) to their work and brief description of why this person merits the medal.
+You'll be asked to provide your name, affiliation and contact information as well as details about the nominee: Link(s) to their work and brief description of why this person merits the medal.

-Pelin Ünker was sentenced to prison in January to 13 months for “defamation and insult” of Prime Minister Binali Yildirim and his two sons.
+Turkish journalist Pelin Ünker was sentenced to prison for 13 months for "defamation and insult" of Prime Minister Binali Yildirim and his two sons.
 An appeals court dismissed the prison term in April, but upheld a fine against Ünker.

 Ünker, a member of the International Consortium of Investigative Journalists, used the Paradise Papers trove of documents to report that Yildirim's sons held shares in offshore shipping companies set up in Malta. Ünker reported that one company shared an address with a Turkish business that won a $7 million research and shipping-related tender from the Turkish government.